1-gut/.github/profile/README.md

 Our group is dedicated to uncovering the mechanisms underlying gut health and disease, with a strong emphasis on **human patient data** and **biosamples**.
 Key areas of research include:

-- **Mitochondrial Danger Signals in IBD (MUSIC Study)**: A Scotland-wide longitudinal cohort study exploring how the gut heals in IBD using clinical and multi-omic approaches.
+- **Mitochondrial DAMPs as mechanistic biomarkers of gut mucosal inflammation in adults and children.
+(MUSIC Study)**: A Scotland-wide longitudinal cohort study exploring how the gut heals in IBD using clinical and multi-omic approaches.
-- **Mitochondrial Antioxidant Therapy (MARVEL Study)**: A UK multicenter Phase 2 RCT investigating oral mitochondrial antioxidants in Ulcerative Colitis.
+- **Mitochondrial Antioxidant Therapy to Resolve Inflammation in Ulcerative Colitis.
+(MARVEL Study)**: A UK multicenter Phase 2 RCT investigating oral mitochondrial antioxidants in Ulcerative Colitis.
 - **Oral-Gut Microbiome Interactions**: Studying immune responses in Crohn’s disease.
 - **Fatigue in IBD**: Large-scale characterization of IBD-associated fatigue to uncover mechanisms and develop therapeutic approaches.
 - **Metabolic Approaches to Gut Repair**: Using patient-derived organoids to enhance gut healing.